afstyles/neutralNEMO/docs/source/index.rst

 A streamlined routine is also included to calculate an approximately neutral density surface (an omega surface) which is fixed to a specific location in time and space.
 Additional options to calculate the Veronis density and potential density surfaces are also included.

-Take a look at the :doc:`usage` section to find out how to get started with neutralNEMO.
+Take a look at the :doc:`installation` page and examples of use (:doc:`orcaexample` and :doc:`rectexample`) to find out how to get started with neutralNEMO.

 .. note::